andrewrk/genesis/README.md

    - Undo/redo
    - Ability to edit multiple projects at once.
 Mix and match
    - Support for N audio channels instead of hardcoded stereo
- * Tight integration with an online sample/project sharing service.
-Make it almost easier to save it open source than to save it privately.
- * Multiplayer support.
-Each person can simultaneously edit different sections.
- * Backend decoupled from the UI.
-Someone should be able to depend only on a C library and headlessly synthesize music.

 ## Contributing